Apply to bury or cremate in Scotland

 If someone has died abroad and you want to bury or cremate them in Scotland, you must apply to Healthcare Improvement Scotland for permission.

-• the death certificate (or equivalent) and/or a 'certificate of registration of death' issued by the country where the person died
+- the death certificate (or equivalent) and/or certificate of registration of death (issued by the country where the person has died)

-• the dead person's passport (or equivalent identification)
+- the passport of the deceased (or equivalent photographic identification)

 If a foreign national dies in Scotland, the arrangements for burial or cremation in Scotland are the same as for a Scottish citizen.